 1. Take a Hard Look At Your Skincare Regimen Lifestyle

 It won’t be easy to admit but, admit it anyway for your own sake – that there is something wrong with the way you treat your skin or, with the food that you eat.
 It could be the sleepless nights spent toasting away bottles of beer and shots of vodka with your friends or, the one pack a day that you smoke.

 Unless you admit and own up, your heart will never be committed to these 10 tips and, more broadly, in creating an entirely new way by which your – mind, heart, and soul – operate.

 2. Build a Skin Care Strategy

 When you have a clear strategy, the end always seems nearer.
 Set certain milestones like how many sticks you will lose by what date until the day you finally quit altogether.
-It could be setting just one night in a week to go out drinking with your best buddies but also, commit to drink in moderation.
+It could be set just one night in a week to go out drinking with your best buddies but also, commit to drinking in moderation.
 Whatever it is that you plan to give up or plan to learn for the sake of your skin, jot it down and make your SMART objectives.

 3. Improve Your Sun Protection Schemes

 If you haven’t been taking your sun protection seriously, now is the best time to do so.
 Here are some of the things you can do: